The Importance of a User-Friendly Website

 But HTML laid the foundation for website design and helped users get used to vertical scrolling and blue underlined links.

-With the web gaining popularity as a means of communication, designers got involved.
-And this is where the game changed completely.
+Designers became involved as the web gained popularity as a means of communication.
+This is when the game changed completely.

 Designers started using Graphical User Interface